helgoboss/helgobox/doc/user-guide.md

 This section provides the following mapping-related settings and functions:

 - **Name:** Here you can enter a descriptive name for the mapping.
 This is especially useful in combination with the search function if there are many mappings to keep track of.
+If you clear the name, ReaLearn will name the mapping automatically based on its target.
 - **Control enabled / Feedback enabled:** Use these checkboxes to enable/disable control and/or
   feedback for this mapping.
 - **Active:** This dropdown controls so-called conditional activation of mappings.
 See the